University of Vermont: Student life

 Student clubs and organizations, totaling more than 250, span student interests and receive sponsorship from the Student Government Association.
 Clubs with longstanding history and the largest memberships include: Volunteers in Action, the UVM Outing Club, Ski & Snowboard Club.
 Hillel also has a strong presence on the UVM campus.
-UVM also is home to the oldest FeelGood chapter in the nation, started in 2006, with the chapter raising over $100,000 since its inception for the end of extreme poverty by 2030 through on-campus grilled cheese delis.
+UVM also is home to the oldest continually-active FeelGood chapter in the nation, started in 2007, with the chapter raising over $400,000 since its inception for the end of extreme poverty by 2030 through on-campus grilled cheese delis.